d-krupke/cpsat-primer/README.md

 >
 > If we are sure to only call `add_bonus` for a pair of items once, we could
 > also save us the trouble of storing the bonus variables and just create and
-> them to the objective function directly in the `add_bonus` method.
-There is no
+> add them to the objective function directly in the `add_bonus` method.
+There
-> need to store the variable handle if we do not need it later, as CP-SAT will
+> is no need to store the variable handle if we do not need it later, as CP-SAT
-> take care of the variable's lifecycle.
+> will take care of the variable's lifecycle.

 ### Submodels